julianpinedayyz/raspberryPiSetup/README.md

 	sudo apt-get update
 	sudo apt-get upgrade

+##Install screen

+If we exit our SSH session while there's a long build happening, then the build will stop causing some breakage.
+We don't want that.
+We can solve that problem with screen.
+Screen will let you run long builds and resume later when you SSH again to your Pi.
+Is like running task in the background of your Pi.
+After isnatilling it, you could run the node.js installation using screen.
+Here are the steps:

+1. Run `sudo apt-get install screen`
+2. After the installation, run `screen` to start a screen session.
+You'll get a new terminal window.
+From that terminal window you can run the node.js installation bellow and forget about broken pipes.

+If you want to SSH again and resume your session, you just need to run `screen -r`.
+After the proceess has ended, you can exit the session and terminate it just by typing `exit`.
+Ypou can have multiple sessions and terminate them.
+You can find more info about that [here](http://www.tecmint.com/screen-command-examples-to-manage-linux-terminals/).

 ##Install node.js (latest version 04/04/2015)
 After trying many tutorials, I have found that this is the most reliable way to install node.js on the pi.
 You can also follow [this tutorial](http://elinux.org/Node.js_on_RPi).